The Birth of a Rocky Mountain Creek.

 The Birth.

-Kathleen and I flew over the creeks’ headwaters one Autumn and among the many observations I noted were the vertical creeklets running down the almost vertical cliffs of the canyons.
+Kathleen and I flew over the creeks’ headwaters one Autumn, and among the many observations I noted were the vertical creeklets running down the almost perpendicular cliffs of the canyons.
 These were the 1st order creeklets.

 Creek classification.